RuchaTare/RuchaTare/README.md

-- 👋 Rucha Shashikant Tare , MSc Artificial Intelligence, Heriot Watt University Edinburgh UK -
-Hey!
+- 👋 Hey!
 Thanks for stopping by.
+I am Rucha Tare
+-  MSc Artificial Intelligence, Heriot Watt University Edinburgh UK

-Here is what you should know about me.
+*  Here is what you should know about me.

 The word Potential has a lot of potential and I am chasing my own.